 Vintage Shaving Kit for Men!

 This is my post but really, it’s Ethan’s baby!
-Several months ago, he started researching shaving with an double-edged safety razor.
+About a year ago, he started researching shaving with an double-edged safety razor.
 From there and a little help from me, it snow balled into the perfect vintage shaving kit for men.
+He still loves these recipes for their smooth close shave and the reduction of razor burn and irritation.

 A Good Way to Shave a Buck